 "Shirt sleeves to shirt sleeves in three generations."
 Basically, this means the one who earned the wealth by working hard and rolling up their sleeves, has had that entire wealth lost by their third generation.
-Sadly, it is far too common that wealth is lost within three generations because heirs are not prepared and assets are not protected with an estate plan.
+Sadly, studies show that most wealth is lost within three generations because heirs are not prepared and assets are not protected with an estate plan.
+The Family Firm Institute of Brookline, Massachusetts says, "Only a little more than 3% of all family enterprises survive to the fourth generation and beyond."
+That is astonishing, but it is our reality.